Jordi Blom

 Jordi Blom (born 5 June 2002) is a Dutch football player.
-He plays as a winger (on either left or right side) for Eredivisie club Volendam.
+He last played as a winger (on either left or right side) for Tweede Divisie club Quick Boys.

 Club career

 Blom played futsal in the Dutch top-tier Eredivisie for ASV Lebo before switching to football.
 He signed a contract with Volendam on 8 June 2021, initially assigned to their Under-21 squad.

 Blom made his professional debut for Volendam on 17 September 2021 in an Eerste Divisie game against VVV-Venlo.
 For the 2022–23 season, Volendam was promoted to the top-tier Eredivisie.
 Blom made his Eredivisie debut on 23 October 2022 against Heerenveen.

+On 26 May 2023, Blom signed a one-year contract with Quick Boys, with a club option to extend for the second season.
+He had his contract terminated by mutual consent on 25 September 2023.